defeo/class-cost/technical-annex.md

 This action can be reasonably expected to make significant progress beyond the state-of-the-art in three main topics: constructing new protocols, cryptanalysis, and implementation.

-We see above that isogenies have proven already to be flexible in their breadth of cryptographic applications: (non-interative) key exchange, signatures, VDFS, and more.
+We see above that isogenies have proven already to be flexible in their breadth of cryptographic applications: (non-interative) key exchange, signatures, VDFs, and more.
 However, many of the classical cryptographic protocols from later generations, for example using pairings, do not yet have efficient post-quantum analogues.
 We will have a focussed working group on number-theoretic foundations in order to explore further the potential for new post-quantum as well as classical applications of isogenies; such a study may also lead to improved algorithms for the current popular isogeny-based constructions.

 With cryptanalysis it is especially important that the best classical and quantum algorithms to attack isogeny-based cryptosystems are well understood and pushed to their limits, as well as searching for new approaches.
 By the end of the action, we will have a unified stance on the classical and quantum security of SIKE and CSIDH, as well as more advanced protocols, and have a better understanding of the security of isogeny-based cryptography more generally.
 This will give much-needed confidence in the schemes before they are implemented on a wide-scale.